 Things are getting shipped between countries all over Europe, so I am now finding asparagus from Spain in the winter.
 Hmm.

 And artichokes, once a typical winter/early spring dish, are available year-round now.
 Once, horrified to find artichokes in July, I asked the restaurant owner about it and he said, well tourists want them.
 Not to lay blame, because I think everyone likes them.

 But in July, those artichokes are not from Rome, they are from Bretagne, France.
 They are still good.
 Just FYI.

 So, to speak specifically about Roman Cuisine, here are the types of foods you will find on Roman menus today:

 If you are eating typical Roman cuisine, you will find the following types of appetizers:

-Fried appetizers include stuffed zucchini flowers (fiori di zucca), stuffed fried olives (olive ascolane), potato croquettes, other fried vegetables and battered and fried salted cod (baccalà).
+Fried appetizers include stuffed zucchini flowers (fiori di zucca), stuffed fried olives (olive ascolane), potato croquettes, supplì ( a rice ball with mozzarella) other fried vegetables and battered and fried salted cod (baccalà).

-Bruschetta, topped with either tomatoes and a drizzle of olive oil, and perhaps some garlic or basil, or a slather of a spread such as artichoke, olive or truffles (this is a personal no-no for me, as it fills me up too much, but they are usually small.)
+Another popular appetizer is bruschetta, often topped with tomatoes and a drizzle of olive oil, or perhaps some garlic or basil, or a slather of a spread such as artichoke, olive or truffles.

-If you are in a restaurant that serves seafood, it is typical to get marinated anchovies, or a cold seafood salad.
+If you are in a restaurant that serves seafood, typical appetizers include marinated anchovies, steamed clams and mussels, or a cold seafood salad.